Guardsquare/proguard/docs/md/manual/index.md

+Welcome to the manual for **ProGuard** version 7.0.2 ([what's new?](releasenotes.md)).

-**ProGuard** is a Java class file shrinker, optimizer, obfuscator, and preverifier.
-The shrinking step detects and removes unused classes, fields, methods, and attributes.
-The optimization step analyzes and optimizes the bytecode of the methods.
-The obfuscation step renames the remaining classes, fields, and methods using short meaningless names.
+ProGuard is an open-sourced Java class file shrinker, optimizer, obfuscator, and preverifier.
+As a result, ProGuard processed applications and libraries are smaller, faster, and somewhat hardened against reverse engineering.

+- The ***shrinking step*** detects and removes unused classes, fields, methods, and attributes.
+- The ***optimizer step*** optimizes bytecode and removes unused instructions.
+- The ***obfuscation step*** renames the remaining classes, fields, and methods using short meaningless names.
-These first steps make the code base smaller, more efficient, and harder to reverse-engineer.
-The final preverification step adds preverification information to the classes, which is required for Java Micro Edition and for Java 6 and higher.
+- The final ***preverification step*** adds preverification information to the classes, which is required for Java Micro Edition and for Java 6 and higher.

-Each of these steps is optional.
-For instance, ProGuard can also be used to just list dead code in an application, or to preverify class files for efficient use in Java 6.
+Each of the above steps is optional, ProGuard can perfectly be used to just list dead code in an application, or to preverify class files for efficient use in Java 6.

+If you are getting started with ProGuard, please follow the [Quick Start](building.md) guide in order to arrive at a basic setup for your application or library as quickly as possible.

+Experienced users can directly consult the [Configuration section](usage.md) where all features are described.

+If during the process you run into any issues, please make sure to check the [Troubleshooting section](troubleshooting.md).

+## How it works

 <div class="center">
   <div class="diagram">